jjgrinwis/ew-cookie/README.md

 # EW-remove-cookie

-An example Akamai Edgeworker script which shows how to get the value from a cookie, put that value in a separate request header but also remove that cookie again.
+An example Akamai Edgeworker script which shows how to get the value from a cookie, put that value in a separate request header but also remove that cookie going forward to origin.

 ## Table of Contents